 Having not had the chance to read as many books as I wanted to in 2015, I feel like it’s been ages since an author really grabbed me by the collar and dragged me through a sequel faster than my own feet could carry me.
-Don’t get me wrong, there have been some excellent books that I rave about and recommend to random barflies wherever I find a pint in my hand, but of the very few I was lucky enough to read in 2015 none could match McClellan’s sheer ferocious pace.
+Don’t get me wrong, there have been some excellent books that I rave about and recommend to random barflies wherever I find a pint in my hand, but of the very few I was lucky enough to read in 2015 none could match McClellan’s The Crimson Campaign in sheer ferociousness of pace.
 In fact, very few in the last few years are it’s equal.

 The Crimson Campaign is an absolutely barnstorming read, so fast that I completely forgot to take notes throughout the experience – hence this rather short review (I’ve got memory retention abilities similar to a sieve’s ability to hold water).